alanpcurrie/data-eng-on-azure/README.md

 2. Trigger the deployment workflow:
    - Push changes to the `main` branch.
    - Or manually trigger the workflow from the GitHub Actions tab, specifying the environment (`dev`, `test`, or `prod`).

+## Troubleshooting

+### Template Validation Failures

+If template validation fails:
+1. Verify your service principal has the required permissions
+2. Check the tracking ID in the error message for Azure support
+3. Review the inner errors for specific validation issues